 While the realization that the dairy industry may be slowly poisoning the population at large was not enough spur personal action, this article linking my jawline breakouts to my penchant for late-night fro-yo was. #MeGeneration, am I right?
 Needless to say, it wasn’t long after I was confronted with the likely culprit behind my sporadic-yet-palpable breakouts that I finally decided to cut the cream, once and for all.
 Thanks to the very limited social skills my 25 years as an only child have afforded me, my face is one of few redeeming qualities I can safely rely on, and I couldn’t let that vicious temptress known as lactose compromise its appeal.

 My best advice if you’re planning a Dairy Detox of your own?
 Embrace the threshold theory.
 For such an unhealthy country, we sure do cling to the idea that adjustments to food consumption must be followed stringently and religiously.
 From Atkins to veganism to Paleo to Whole 30, we take comfort in rules, boundaries, and restrictions.
-The reality is, there’s a world out there actively shoving and sneaking dairy products into bodies and brains.
+The reality is, there’s a world out there actively shoving and sneaking dairy products into our bodies and brains.
 So, find your “threshold” — or, the amount of dairy you can eat before feeling its effects — and don’t set out to eliminate every morsel of lactose-ridden sustenance from your diet right off the bat.
-If you’re anything like me, you’ll need good two months to mourn the loss of pizza alone, and the last place you want to find yourself is in your car, three McFlurries deep, cursing your perceived lack of self-control in the back lot of Home Goods.
+You’ll likely need a good two months to mourn the loss of pizza alone, and the last place you want to find yourself is in your car, three McFlurries deep, cursing your perceived lack of self-control in the back lot of Home Goods (or, so I hear.)

 It’s an Almond Milk-sponsored marathon and not a sprint, after all.
-Learn to love the journey.
+Let’s learn to love the journey.